-We recommend foundations are placed on a zone of granular structural fill above prepared subgrade soils prepared as described in this report.
-This zone should be a minimum of two feet thick (including existing fill thickness) and compacted to a firm and unyielding condition.
-The purpose of the structural fill pad and mat foundation is to limit differential settlement across the footprint of the building.
-We recommend a separation fabric (such as Mirafi 140N or equivalent) is placed on the prepared subgrade prior to fill placement.
-The following recommendations are for reinforced mat foundations:
+We recommend foundations are placed on a zone of granular structural fill above prepared native subgrade soils prepared as described in this report.
+This zone should be a minimum of 6-inches thick and compacted to a firm and unyielding condition.
+The purpose of the structural fill pad is to limit disturbance to the fine grained native soils during forming for footings.
+The following recommendations are for conventional spread footing foundations:

-Bearing Capacity (net allowable): 1,500 pounds per square foot (psf) for reinforced mat foundations supported on a zone of compacted granular fill over native soils prepared as described in this report.
-Footing Width (Minimum): 18 inches (Strip) 24 inches (Column) Embedment Depth (Minimum): 18 inches (Exterior) 12 inches (Interior) Settlement: Total:< 1.5 inchDifferential:< 1/2 inch (over 30 feet) Allowable Lateral Passive Resistance: 300 psf/ft (below 18 inches) Allowable Coefficient of Friction: 0.35^{}
+Bearing Capacity (net allowable): 2,000 pounds per square foot (psf) for foundations supported on native soils prepared as described in this report.

+Footing Width (Minimum): 18 inches (Strip)

+24 inches (Column)

+Embedment Depth (Minimum): 18 inches (Exterior)

+12 inches (Interior)

+Settlement: Total: < 1.5 inch

+Differential: < 1/2 inch (over 30 feet)

+Geotechnical Engineering Report Hampe Way Improvements and 12-Acre Development Centralia, Washington SSGC Project No. 22027 September 20, 2022

+Allowable Lateral Passive Resistance: 325 psf/ft (below 18 inches)

+Allowable Coefficient of Friction: 0.35